valeoai/Maskgit-pytorch/README.md

 ## Pretrained Model

-You can download the pretrained MaskGIT models in hugging face: https://huggingface.co/valeoai/Maskgit-pytorch/tree/main
+You can download the pretrained MaskGIT models in [hugging face](https://huggingface.co/llvictorll/Maskgit-pytorch/tree/main).

 ## Contribute